 Exposure to even small quantities of concentrated permethrin can cause severe and fatal poisoning in cats.
 Only use treatments that are licensed for cats.
 These do not contain a toxic level of permethrin for cats.

 For households with dogs and cats, use spot-on products that do not contain permethrin to avoid accidental exposure, or keep your pets apart until the dog’s treatment has dried.
 The separation prevents mutual grooming or even the pets sleeping next to each other, which could result in poisoning if your cat became exposed.

 After exposure to the concentrated permethrin spot-on products, cats can start to show signs of poisoning.
 Signs of permethrin poisoning usually develop within a few hours.
 Sometimes you may not see signs of poisoning for up to 72 hours.
 The most obvious signs include:

 - Dilated pupils

-- If your cat shows any of these symptoms, visit a veterinarian immediately.
 It is critical that your cat is taken immediately to the veterinarian if you suspect they have been poisoned.
-Urgent treatment is crucial.
+If your cat shows any of these symptoms, urgent treatment is crucial.

 For more information, visit the AAFP-endorsed ISFM Protect Against Permethrin Poisoning Campaign.